-Juliet Soopikian, LMFT, is a licensed Marriage Family Therapist (MFT #38746) in private practice in West Los Angeles.
+Juliet Soopikian, LMFT, is a Licensed Marriage Family Therapist (LMFT #38746) in private practice in West Los Angeles.
 She is the co-founder of the Insight Center, and teaches mindfulness meditation and its application to personal and professional lives.

 Prior to private practice, Juliet worked as a therapist in both in-patient and outpatient settings, including the Department of Health and Human Services for the City of Long Beach.
 She was Program Director of an acute outpatient program for Glendale Memorial Hospital, Social Services Coordinator and Counselor for a group home in San Gabriel Valley, Group and Family Therapist for a community clinic, Kaiser outpatient services, and a discharge Planning Coordinator for Kaiser’s inpatient psychiatric hospital.